Gresham, Norfolk: History

 Moleyns was able to hold onto possession of Gresham for three years.

 In 1620, the manor was sold to the Batt family, in which it has remained ever since.
 The present lord of the manor is Robert Batt.

 A curious case of 1786 in the Court of King's Bench called The King against the Inhabitants of Gresham was to do with the master-servant relationship in the case of William Thompson, a settled inhabitant of Gresham until 1780, who had entered the service of a Mr Creemer of Beeston Regis and later became a pauper.

 The Imperial Gazetteer of England and Wales (1870–1872) described Gresham:

-Twelve men of Gresham were killed in the First World War, of whom five were members of the Norfolk Regiment.
-Of the six men of the village killed in the Second World War, three were sons of Lieutenant-Colonel Reginald Cossley Batt.
-A war memorial stands in the churchyard.

 The records of the Aylmerton and Gresham School from 1874 to 1991 are held in the Norfolk Record Office.

 Governance

 An electoral ward in the same name exists.
 This ward had a population of 8,584 at the 2011 Census.